 Humanities to Go

 Through Humanities to Go, our statewide speakers bureau, nonprofit organizations and community groups can offer high quality cultural programming to the public at minimal cost to the host.
-Every year, New Hampshire Humanities sponsors hundreds of Humanities to Go programs that are free and open to the public.
+Every year, New Hampshire Humanities sponsors hundreds of Humanities to Go (HTG) programs that are free and open to the public.
 Check out our online calendar to find a Humanities to Go program near you!

 Who can apply?